The Puck · May 7, 2024

 The Puck May Newsletter serves as a call to action, urging readers to confront the looming threats posed by mounting debt levels and embrace prudent fiscal policies to safeguard the nation's future.
 Through informed dialogue and decisive action, we can navigate these challenges and pave the way for a more resilient and prosperous future.

-Renown economist Larry Summers talks with Jim about recent US financial history, the current state of the national debt, some unintended consequences of Quantitate Easing, and much much more.
+Renowned economist Larry Summers talks with Jim about recent US financial history, the current state of the national debt, some unintended consequences of Quantitative Easing, and much, much more.
 In addition to serving as Secretary of the Treasury under Bill Clinton and the Director of the National Economic Council under Barack Obama, Summers was President of Harvard University, and, in a Puck Podcast first, was portrayed (albeit briefly) in the 2010 Academy Award winning film, The Social Network.
 A fascinating conversation not to be missed.

 On this recent episode, Jim sat down with Navneet Govil, Executive MP and CFO of SoftBank Vision Fund.
 Their wide ranging conversation covers Navneet’s background, the history of SoftBank, the current state of the investment market, and the role of AI in today’s world.